San Antonio Brain Injury Attorney

 Brain injuries are very serious injuries that can have long term and life changing consequences.

 How is a Brain Injury Considered by a Jury in a Lawsuit?

 When a claimant brings a tort lawsuit, they must prove liability and damages.
 These two elements must be proven by a preponderance of the evidence to a jury.
 Along with proving liability, a litigant must prove their damages and the jury is responsible for assigning a monetary number to each element of damages.
 The type of injury or damages will be considered by a jury when they award damages.
 Considering the levels of brain injuries and long term effects associated therewith, it is sometimes difficult to prove these elements to a jury in a brain injury lawsuit.
-The Texas Brain Injury Lawyers at Hill Law Firm have handled cases involving brain injuries and understand the difficulties associated with proving damages.
+The Texas Brain Injury Lawyer at Hill Law Firm has handled cases involving brain injuries and understand the difficulties associated with proving damages.

 What is a Traumatic Brain Injury?

 A Traumatic Brain Injury (or “TBI”) occurs when an external force, such as a fall or impact with an object, injures the brain.
 The CDC gives context to Traumatic Brain Injuries by making the following points:

 - Each year many people are killed or permanently disabled by brain injuries;

 - Traumatic Brain Injuries contribute to 1/3 of all injury related deaths in the United States;

 - Almost 2,000,000 suffer a traumatic brain injury in the US each year;

 - It is estimated that almost 80 billion dollars are spent annually treating traumatic brain injuries; and